industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ![tagstoscreen1](graphics/tagstoscreen1.png)

-In properties go to three dots of the dynamization process and select "tags":
+In properties go to three dots of the dynamization rectangle and select "Tags":

 ![tagstoscreen2](graphics/tagstoscreen2-1.PNG)